 A dynamic website is a type of website that contains dynamic pages that keep changing on different sessions, unlike static pages that require manual updating before the contents change.
 It supports both server-side scripting and client-side scripting in making the content of the website dynamic.
 A dynamic website display different content each time the website is opened.
 On a dynamic website, you can create user accounts, and delete accounts and you can log in with the correct credentials to a dynamic website.
-Amazon Elastic Compute Cloud (Amazon EC2) is a secure web service provided by AWS that has a computing capacity that can be resizable.
+Therefore, Amazon Elastic Compute Cloud (Amazon EC2) is a secure web service provided by AWS that has a computing capacity that can be resizable.
 It is also known as virtual machines designed to make cloud computing easier for solution architects.
 Similarly, With EC2 there is no stop in your configuration capacity.
 Nevertheless, It provides you with complete control of available computing resources.

 If you want a guide on how to host a static website on S3 click here.
 In this guide, we will be discussing how easy it is to deploy a dynamic website to AWS EC2.